nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

   One of the companies I worked at would have Jenkins build failures in one of the services was down.
 **We never had that where we used this technique of using Mock Classes.**

-## 9. We can now use the same Mock classes for also doing BDD Testing and so simplifying the testing
+## 9. We can now reuse the same Mock classes for simplifying BDD Testing

 ### 9.1 Negative Test
 ```